For more than 30 years, partnership has been at the heart of IMPACT’s work.

 The Network for the Empowerment of Women in Mining Communities (REAFECOM) is the first association of women artisanal miners in Democratic Republic of Congo’s Ituri Province.
 Launched in 2018, the association represents the interests of women miners in their communities.
 IMPACT is supporting the association’s efforts to empower women in mining communities.

-IMPACT collaborates with the Smith School of Business at Queen’s University in Kingston on research into supply chain assessments.
+IMPACT collaborates with the Smith School of Business at Queen’s University in Kingston on research into global supply chain assessments.

 Fair Trade Jewellery Company

 Toronto-based Fair Trade Jewellery Company (FTJCo), is a world leader and innovator in traceable metals, diamonds and gems.
 Since 2006, the company has set the standard for traceable jewellery, achieving many firsts including being the first jeweller to offer Fairtrade and later Fairmined gold to North America.
 In 2017, Fair Trade Jewellery Co. began purchasing gold from IMPACT’s Just Gold project and is the first manufacturer and retailer in the world, to offer conflict-free and traceable artisanal gold from Democratic Republic of Congo to consumers.

 Alliance 8.7 is a global partnership to eliminate forced labour, modern slavery, human trafficking, and child labour around the world.
 IMPACT is a member of the alliance.